Biography of Algernon Swinburne

 Timeline of Algernon Charles Swinburne:

-1848: Went to live with the Reverend Foster Fenwick at his home Brooke Rectory on the Isle of Wight to prepare him for moving on the Eton College.
+1848: Swinburne went to live with the Reverend Foster Fenwick at his home Brooke Rectory on the Isle of Wight to prepare him for moving on the Eton College.
 The area was not new to him as both his parents and grandparents had homes on the Isle of Wight at East Dene in Bonchurch.

-1849: Meets William Wordsworth whilst on a tour of the Lake District with his family.
+1849: He meets William Wordsworth whilst on a tour of the Lake District with his family.
 Goes to Eton College.

 1857: Whilst at Oxford Algernon Swinburne meets the Pre-Raphaelite artists Dante Gabriel Rossetti, Edward Burne-Jones and William Morris whilst they are working on the Arthurian Murals in the Oxford Union debating chamber.
 This was to become the start of a major friendship with all of them.
 He was influenced by Nihilism at Oxford but never lost his sense of religiosity.

-1858: Expelled from Oxford University.
+1858: He is expelled from Oxford University.
 Benjamin Jowett, the master of Balliol College was a great admirer of his poetic talents and failed in saving him from expulsion for publicly celebrating Orsini, the Italian patriot who had recently attempted to assassinate the Emperor Napoleon III.

-1860: Allowed to return briefly to Balliol but was never given his degree.
+1860: He is allowed to return briefly to Balliol but was never given his degree.

 1862: After the death of Rossetti’s wife Lizzie Siddall Swinburne went to live with Morris and Rossetti at Tudor House, 16 Cheyne Walk, Chelsea, London.He was never noted for his moderation throughout his life and would rush about the room declaiming poetry.
 He would drink to excess and was well known for his sexual excess, masochism and deviance.
 He was also prone to what he called “Algernonic exaggeration”.
 Oscar Wilde was not entirely convinced of his homosexuality and termed him a braggart.
 In December Swinburne accompanied William Bell Scott of the Newcastle Literary Society and his guests which almost certainly included Rossetti, on a trip to Tynemouth.
 Scott recalls that Swinburne spoke out aloud the unpublished “Hymn to Proserpine” as they walked by the sea.
 He was just over five feet tall but capable of exclaiming loudly.